Independent reporting on human rights, environmental and conflict issues

 Kenya Rocked by Mungiki Surprise Attacks

 The cities of Nairobi, Nakuru, Naivasha, Nyieri and Eldoret were all affected by yesterday’s Mungiki demonstrations.
-A day after President Mwai Kibaki and Prime Minister Raila Odinga named the cabinet in a power-sharing deal, one would have expected Kenya to be celebrating.
-Instead, the capital city was paralyzed by road blocks set up by the [...]
+A day after President Mwai Kibaki and Prime Minister Raila Odinga named the cabinet […]

 Pulling the Railway Line